-In this regard, it was pointed out that it is important to, by clarifying the philosophybasic approach on quality of evaluation, improve the understanding of investors and companies and lead to improvement of companies' measures, and that it is not necessarily a problem by itself if evaluation results differ from one provider to another.
+In this regard, it was pointed out that it is important to, by clarifying the basic approach on quality of evaluation, improve the understanding of investors and companies and lead to improvement of companies' measures, and that it is not necessarily a problem by itself if evaluation results differ from one provider to another.
 It was also pointed out that as ESG evaluation encompasses various approaches, it would be difficult to define uniformly what is right or wrong, and that it would rather be important to clarify the evaluation methodology and ensure the evaluation are carried out according to the clarified methodology, thereby improving the quality of evaluations.

-As the market for ESG investment is rapidly expanding expands, ESG evaluation and data providers are expected to formulate their understanding of the developments in society as a whole regarding sustainability, and to appropriately provide evaluation and data based on reasonable grounds and professional judgment, while accurately understanding the movement of society as a whole around sustainability.
+As the market for ESG investment rapidly expands, ESG evaluation and data providers are expected to formulate their understanding of the developments in society as a whole regarding sustainability, and to provide evaluation and data based on reasonable grounds and professional judgment.